torqlang/torqlang.github.io/index.md

 Mainstream programming languages require explicit control structures, resulting in unnatural, complex, and tangled programs.

-Torqlang solves this problem with a patent-pending programming model named *Actorflow*, which fuses message-passing concurrency with declarative dataflow, giving us a naturally sequential style void of unnecessary complexity.
+Torqlang solves this problem with a patent-pending programming model named *Actorflow*, which fuses message-passing concurrency with declarative dataflow, giving us a naturally sequential style without unnecessary complexity.

 Torqlang is a "source available" project hosted at GitHub.